 Examples include:

-• Cracks in the dishwasher tub itself which may require a full tub replacement.
+- Cracks in the dishwasher tub that may require a full tub replacement.

 Fix Your Samsung Dishwasher Leaks Before They Get Worse